Misery (Maroon 5 song): Live performances

 On July 1, 2010, Maroon 5 performed "Misery" for the first time at the Empire Hotel in New York City, as part of the Vevo Summer Sets concert series.
 On July 2, the band performed the track on The Today Show, at Rockefeller Plaza in New York.
 In September 2010, the band continued with the song at Scala nightclub in King's Cross, London for the BBC Radio 2 in Concert series on September 9, and the Coca-Cola Live @ MTV: The Summer Song concert at Piazza del Plebiscito in Naples, Italy, on September 18.

 The same month, Maroon 5 also played "Misery" live during their appearances on Live from Studio Five, Late Show with David Letterman, The Ellen DeGeneres Show and Jimmy Kimmel Live!, respectively.
 The band performed the song for a special concert with the launch of Windows Phone 7, at the AT&T Store in The Fillmore, San Francisco on November 8, 2010.
 They played with the song in at home performance of Live @ Home in December 2010.
 "Misery" was also performed for the band's concert tours, Palm Trees & Power Lines Tour and the Hands All Over Tour.

-Usage in media

-In 2021, a remix of the song with cupcakKe's "CPR" (from her self-released 2017 album Queen Elizabitch) was created on YouTube and was re-posted on TikTok, which became viral not long after.
-The following year, it was also remixed with Reese's Puffs' original 2008 "Reese's Puffs rap" jingle.